-Fannie Mae's Desktop Underwriter[®] (DU[®]) and Freddie Mac's Loan Product Advisor[®] (LPA[®]) are Automated Underwriting Systems (AUS) with embedded credit eligibility requirements that line up fairly closely with National MI's credit eligibility requirements.
+Fannie Mae's Desktop Underwriter (DU) and Freddie Mac's Loan Product Advisor (LPA) are Automated Underwriting Systems (AUS) with embedded credit eligibility requirements that line up fairly closely with National MI's credit eligibility requirements.
 Where National MI considers the AUS outcome in its review process (AUS Plus Overlays guidelines), the AUS outcome is not sufficient to determine insurance eligibility.
-The loan must also: 1) meet National MI credit requirements described within these guidelines (refer to Section 2 of the TrueGuide[®] for details); and 2) be underwritten by a National MI underwriter (Non-delegated loans) or underwritten by a lender underwriter and subject to the National MI Delegated Assurance Review Process described in the following section.
+The loan must also: 1) meet National MI credit requirements described within these guidelines (refer to Section 2 of the TrueGuide for details); and 2) be underwritten by a National MI underwriter (Non-delegated loans) or underwritten by a lender underwriter (Delegated loans).